chaos-polymtl/lethe/doc/source/examples/dem/rectangular-hopper/rectangular-hopper.rst

 This example simulates the filling and discharging of particles in a rectangular hopper.
 We set up this simulation based on the simulation of Anand et al. `[1] <https://doi.org/10.1016/j.ces.2008.08.015>`_.
 It is recommended to visit `DEM parameters <../../../parameters/dem/dem.html>`_ for more detailed information on the concepts and physical meanings of the parameters in Lethe-DEM.
+The main example does not use periodic boundary conditions in the depth of the hopper like article, but an extended case, presented at the end, does.

 Features
 ----------------------------------